 Blurry Faces of the city is a series of illustrations of the people who are living around us but are rarely noticed and acknowledged in mainstream.
-I have attempted to see their lives and struggles as they go through the ordeals to keep themselves and their dependents alive – in hope for a better tomorrow.
+This is an attempt to see their lives and struggles closely, as they go through numerous ordeals to keep themselves and their dependents alive and fed; in hope for a better tomorrow.

 The ice-cream seller